isomerpages/nparks-gardening/_cib20/Grow and Share Initiative.md

 <section>
 		<h4>How to get involved</h4>
 		<p>Organise at least one community event in or around your community garden.
-The event or activity should fall under one of the five categories listed above. </p>
+The event or activity should fall under one of the five categories listed below. </p>
-	<p>The Grow and Share initiative will run from 12 March to 15 November 2025.</p>
+	<p>The Grow and Share initiative will run from 13 March to 15 November 2025.</p>

 <h5>Eligibility</h5>
 <p>Participating community gardening groups are to be registered in the CIB programme.
 CIB gardening groups should be supported by: